radamhu/docker-odoo-dev/README.md

 ---

 ### **Module 3: Views Essentials**
-- [ ] Create form, tree, and search views
+- [x ] Create form, tree, and search views
 - [ ] Add filters and group by options
 - [ ] Apply domains
 - [ ] Use default values and context